tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 # Use multiple Virtual Machine sizes with instance Mix (Preview)
 > [!IMPORTANT]
 > Instance mix for Virtual Machine Scale Sets with Flexible Orchestration Mode is currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
-Some aspects of this feature may change prior to general availability (GA).
+Some aspects of this feature may change before general availability (GA).

 Instance mix enables you to specify multiple different Virtual Machine (VM) sizes in your Virtual Machine Scale Set with Flexible Orchestration Mode, and an allocation strategy to further optimize your deployments.